 Vicente Zabala, Registered Massage Therapist.
 Vicente graduated from Sutherland Chan School of Massage Therapy in Toronto in 2012.
 He has been a member of RMTAO for over a decade.
 Vicente has seen what RMATAO can do for Therapists, and he knows the potential to help advance the profession.
 Vicente believes in evidence-based treatment and collaborative treatment planning for our patients.
 These principles are the standard, and he used these practices in his clinic.
 He also believes in continuously training and mentoring new therapists to achieve their full potential.

 In addition, Vicente is currently a Massage Addict franchise owner located in Toronto.
-In the last five years operating he’s clinic, He has seen the ups and downs of being a clinic owner and as a therapist.
+In the last five years operating his clinic, he has seen the ups and downs of being a clinic owner and as a therapist.
 His experience as a therapist and a business owner can bring various views and perspectives as a board member.

 /h5>